-Term Explanation Average Annual Net Profit The mean profit earned by a company over a specific period, typically a year, after deducting all expenses, taxes, and costs.
+Term Explanation Average Annual The mean profit earned by a company over a specific period, typically a year, after Net Profit deducting all expenses, taxes, and costs.
 It's calculated by summing up the net profits of each year and dividing by the number of years.
-Net Worth The total assets minus total liabilities of an individual or a company.
-It represents the ownership interest of shareholders (in case of a corporation) or the value of assets one has after paying off liabilities (in case of an individual).

-Term Explanation Turnover The total sales generated by a business in a specific period, typically a year.
-It's a measure of a company's operational performance and its ability to generate sales/revenues.
+The total assets minus total liabilities of an individual or a company.
+It represents Net Worth the ownership interest of shareholders (in case of a corporation) or the value of assets one has after paying off liabilities (in case of an individual).
+The total sales generated by a business in a specific period, typically a year.
+It's a Turnover measure of a company's operational performance and its ability to generate sales/revenues.

-Education and Skill Development:
+Education and Skill Development

 Name Ministry/Department Role Functions University Grants Commission (UGC) Ministry of Education Regulates and maintains standards in higher education.
 Provides recognition to universities in India.
 Allocates and disburses grants to universities and colleges.
 Sets and maintains standards of teaching, examination, and research.
 Advises the government on university affairs.
-National Council of Educational Research and Training (NCERT) Ministry of Education Academic resource organization.
+National Council of Educational Research and Training(NCERT) Ministry of Education Academic resource organization.
 Develops curriculum and instructional materials.
 Conducts educational research.
 Provides training in educational research and teaching.
 Offers advice and support to the government on school education.
-Central Board of Secondary Education (CBSE) Ministry of Education National level board of education.
+Central Board of Secondary Education(CBSE) Ministry of Education National level board of education.
 Conducts public examinations for Classes 10 and 12.
 Grants affiliation to schools.
 Sets and maintains academic standards.
 Develops curriculum and study materials.
-National Skill Development Corporation (NSDC) Not-for-profit company under the Companies Act.
+National Skill Development Not-for-profit company under the Promotes skill Funds and supports skill training initiatives.

+Corporation (NSDC) Companies Act.
 NSDC was set up by Ministry of Finance as Public Private Partnership (PPP) model.
-The Government of India through Ministry of Promotes skill development.
-Funds and supports skill training initiatives.
+The Government of India Through Ministry of Skill Development &Entrepreneurship (MSDE) holds 49% of the share capital of NSDC, while the private sector has the balance 51% of the share capital. development.
 Partners with private institutions for skill training.
 Sets standards for skill training.
-Implements government's skil development schemes.
+Implements government's skill development schemes.

-Name Ministry/Department Role Functions Skill Development & Entrepreneurship (MSDE) holds 49% of the share capital of NSDC, while the private sector has the balance 51% of the share capital.
 Ministry of Skill Development and Entrepreneurship Government of India Coordinates skill development efforts.
 Formulates policies for skill development.
 Establishes standards and frameworks.
 Promotes entrepreneurship.
-Implements the National Skil Development Mission.
-National Skill Development Agency (NSDA) Autonomous body under Ministry of Skill Development and Entrepreneurship Coordinates and harmonizes skill development efforts.
+Implements the National Skill Development Mission.
+National Skill Development Agency(NSDA) Autonomous body under Ministry of Skill Development and Entrepreneurship Coordinates and harmonizes skill development efforts.
 Integrates efforts of various ministries related to skill development.
 Evaluates existing skill development schemes.
 Anchors the National Skills Qualifications Framework (NSQF).
 Conducts research on skill development.

-Technology and Communication:
+Technology and Communication